valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 <b>Further Testing</b>

 <b>Known Bugs</b>
+One limitation of the design is that there are a number of tabs with manual formulae included within the Google Sheets document.
+The code is written in a certain order so that everything works and is populated in the correct order.
+But, the manual formulae will require update on each additional entry of the app.
+For example, there are two tabs, 'variance_green' and 'variance_red' that has manual formulas that splits the variance between expected weight loss and actual weight loss into the clients who met expectation and those that did not meet expectation.
+This formulae are linked to the newly appended row in the variance tab (e.g. row 10) so will not update on the next running of the app when another row is appended unless the formulae are manually updated (e.g. changed from row 10 to row 11).
+In future versions of the app, I could design a workaround of this to autmate this feature but for now, there is a printed reminded included at the end of the app, reminding the personal trainer 'Please update manual rows within google sheets before logging out.'

 <b>Deployment</b>
 -This project was the first backend project (previous projects had been front end, HTML/CSS and Javascript)